gofiber/fiber/docs/api/redirect.md

 ### Route

-Redirects to the specific route along with the parameters and queries.
+Redirects to a specific route along with the parameters and queries.

 :::info
-If you want to send queries and params to route, you must use the [**RedirectConfig**](#redirectconfig) struct.
+If you want to send queries and params to a route, you must use the [**RedirectConfig**](#redirectconfig) struct.
 :::

 ```go title="Signature"